128technology/docs/docs/config_command_guide.md

 Predefined policies for intrusion detection actions.

 Options:
-alert       A policy that only alerts. standard    The standard blocking and alerting policy. strict      A strict blocking and alerting policy.
+- alert:       A policy that only alerts.
+- standard:    The standard blocking and alerting policy.
+- strict:      A strict blocking and alerting policy.

 ## `configure authority idp-profile name`